invictus-integration/docs-ifa/dashboard/alerting.md

 ![alerting](../images/dashboard/alerting1.JPG)

-As soon as the Edit Flow modal pop up opens, go to the "**Alerting**" tab
+As soon as the Edit Flow modal pop up opens, go to the "**Alerting**" tab.

 ![alerting](../images/dashboard/alerting2.JPG)

 To add a rule, you need to click on the "Add Rule" tab and start inserting the rule information.
-For more information regarding the parameters refer to the section "**Parameters Description**" below
+For more information regarding the parameters refer to the section "**Parameters Description**" below.

 ![alerting](../images/dashboard/alerting3.JPG)